-After spending the day exploring the island we’ll board the ferry again and will return to our hotel in Rosscarbery.
+After spending the day exploring the island we’ll board the ferry again and will return to our hotel in Rosscarbery/Skibbereen.

-Dinner and overnight in the Rosscarbery area — review/discussion of the day’s sightings with your hosts
+Dinner and overnight in the Rosscarbery/Skibbereen area — review/discussion of the day’s sightings with your hosts

 Dinner and overnight in the Rosscarbery area — review of the day’s sightings with your hosts

 * NB.
 Whale Watching on the North Atlantic is a highly weather dependent activity.
-However, your comfort and safety are our priority, so please be aware that depending on conditions there is a chance we may not get out on the water during your trip.
-In the event that the boat trip cannot proceed we will offer alternative shore-based wildlife watching activities.
+Your comfort and safety are always our priority, so please be aware that depending on conditions there is a chance we may not get out on the water during your trip.
+In the event that the whale watching boat trip is unable to proceed, we will offer alternative shore-based wildlife-watching activities.

 Day 4: Wildlife watching and return to Cork